nickbrandt/GitLab/doc/user/clusters/crossplane.md

 EOF
 ```

+Apply the resource class configuration with the following command:

 ```sh
 kubectl apply -f gcp-postgres-standard.yaml
 ```

-Verify creation of the Resource class
+Verify creation of the Resource class with the following command:

 ```sh
 kubectl get cloudsqlinstanceclasses